About Us

 I’m a huge meat lover and have been fortunate to enjoy a wide range of luxurious and even exotic foods, but I do find that a more balanced diet and eating more vegetables makes me feel a lot better - in many different ways.
 Unlike many other fermenters, I’ve not personally experienced any health issues and do not have any dietary restrictions that have led me to this subject.
 That said, I am 100% confident of the benefits.
 Of course, everything has to be done in moderation.
 I now eat fermented foods everyday and can definitely feel a positive difference.
 Peter, CULTJAR founder

-We are proud to partner with and support the important work undertaken by these brilliant organisations;
+We are proud to partner with and support the important work undertaken by these brilliant organizations;

 OUR NAME